 The Warro Gas Field (contained within Retention Leases 6 and 7) was discovered in 1977 by WAPET when the Warro-1 well intersected with a substantial gas saturated column.
 Further drilling confirmed a 390 metre gas column in what is called the “Yarragadee Formation”.

-Transerv became involved in the project in November 2007 when it agreed to provide $3.6 million in seed capital as a loan to Latent Petroleum, which held full ownership of the Warro Gas Project and was progressing it as its sole focus.
-The loan agreement offered Transerv the right to earn a 10% interest in the promising Warro Gas Field.
+Whitebark became involved in the project in November 2007 when it agreed to provide $3.6 million in seed capital as a loan to Latent Petroleum, which held full ownership of the Warro Gas Project and was progressing it as its sole focus.
+The loan agreement offered Whitebark the right to earn a 10% interest in the promising Warro Gas Field.